Master the Look of Two-Toned Kitchen Cabinets

 A beautiful, contrasting cabinet look can be created without a single brushstroke of paint.
-Earthy, natural tones paired with cool whites and black window frames give a modern, clean aesthetic with plenty of contrast.
+Earthy, natural tones paired with cool whites and crisp black window frames provide a modern, clean aesthetic with plenty of contrast.
+A combination of fixed, casement and transom windows ensure there is plenty of natural light in this kitchen.
 The wood brings in a warmth to the cool modern juxtaposition of black and white.
 Leather chairs add texture while matching the tone of the wood and the matte black industrial light fixtures play up the modern black window frames.
-If you want a more sleek and modern look, glass and aluminum can help you accomplish that.
+If you want a more sleek and modern look, glass and aluminum accents can help you accomplish that.

-Whatever materials you choose, make sure they complement your window frame and trim style.
-For example, if you want to complement your modern window frame and trim style, choose materials that are sleek and on trend – i.e., dark wood, glass, and white or black laminate.
-Traditional window frames pair well with warmer wood tones and white laminate cabinets.
+Whatever materials you choose, make sure they complement your interior window frame and trim style.
+For example, if you want to complement your modern window frame and trim, choose materials that are sleek and on trend such as dark wood, glass and white or black laminate.
+Traditional window finishes and colors, such as dark mahogany, pair well with warmer wood tones and white laminate cabinets.
 By choosing complementary materials, you will end up with a truly cohesive and balanced design.

-Notice how the above design’s island cabinets are several shades darker than the red oak hardwood flooring.
-The rustic wood grain plays well against the cool marble counters, while the stainless-steel appliances, lights and sink draw the silver from the cabinet hardware.
-The bay window over the sink allows light to stream in from multiple angles throughout the day, so it can naturally illuminate the metal hardware and vent hood.
+In the kitchen above, notice how the two-toned cabinetry complement the dark hardwood flooring.
+The rustic wood grain plays well against the cool marble counters, while the stainless steel appliances and faucet plays well with the brass cabinet hardware and lighting.
+The row of casement windows over the sink allows light to stream in from multiple angles throughout the day, so it can naturally illuminate the metal hardware.
+As a bonus, a wall of windows not only allow the light to filter in, but create a wider expanse for you to survey your yard and keep an eye on children or pets outside.

-For a bold and dramatic look, consider only making a small section of your cabinets a different color.
+For a bold and dramatic look, consider making just a small section of your cabinets a different color.
 We love the contrast created by this black-and-white cabinet combo.
-The island cabinets and half of the upper cabinets are black, while a small section of upper stark white cabinets adds contrast and highlights the island countertop.
+The cabinets on the island base are black, while a small section of upper and lower cabinets in a soft white add contrast and echo the pristine color of the island countertop.

-The cabinets, modern globe lighting, sleek-lined appliances and Euro-front laminate cabinets work beautifully together with the contemporary casement windows to accomplish a perfect modern kitchen design.
-Natural accents, like the wood cutting board and bonsai trees, keep the space from feeling stuffy or sterile.
+The Euro-front laminate cabinets, modern globe lighting and minimalist hardware selections work beautifully together with the contemporary picture window to accomplish a dreamy modern kitchen design.
+Natural accents, like the wood shelving and bonsai trees, keep the space from feeling stuffy or sterile.

-Schedule a free in-home consultation today to discover how windows can help contribute to your ideal kitchen design.
+Schedule a free in-home consultation with a Pella expert near you to discover how the right windows can complement your perfect kitchen design.